-✓ Knowing that 8 days were needed for a new supply of oil, they only put 1/8 of their supply in the Menorah each night, expecting a few hours of light.
+- Frowing that 8 days were needed for a new supply of oil, they only put 1/8 of their supply in the Menorah each night, expecting a few hours of light.
 Miraculously, each night's oil lasted through the night.
-8 days of miracle.

-Seven days of the holiday were for the miracle of the oil, and an eighth day for the victory over the Yevanim.

-There is an opinion that the correct wording of the Chanuka story is: "They didn't even find a full night's supply of oil."
-That which they found was insufficient even for one night - hence, 8 days of miracle.

-and the miracle was that the lamps burned with the full bright- ness of the regular wicks.
+8 days of miracle. - After they filled the oil cups on the first night, they expected the flask to be empty.
+Miraculously, the flask remained full. - Seven days of the holiday were for the miracle of the oil, and an eighth day for the victory over the Yevanim. - There is an opinion that the correct wording of the Chanuka story is: "They didn't even find a full night's supply of oil."
+That which they found was insufficient even for one night hence, 8 days of miracle. - They used thinner wicks to go along with their meager supply of oil, and the miracle was that the lamps burned with the full bright- ness of the regular wicks.

-The natural fact that olive oil burns with a nice, clean flame is also a miracle, just of a different kind.
-Nature is miraculous too.

-✓ Eight represents MEI'AL LATEVA, above nature, appropriate for the celebration of a miracle that also was outside the parameters of nature.
+- The natural fact that olive oil burns with a nice, clean flame is also a miracle, just of a different kind.
+Nature is miraculous too. - Fight represents MEI'AL LATEVA, above nature, appropriate for the celebration of a miracle that also was outside the parameters of nature.

-Eight day holiday was declared because of the mitzva of BRIT MILA which was denied the people.
+Fight day holiday was declared because of the mitzva of BRIT MILA which was denied the people.